Navigation

 Diagnosis of lower back pain

-Your physiotherapist or GP will usually be able to diagnose lower back pain from your symptoms and by examining you.
-They’ll want to rule out whether there’s any underlying problem that could be causing your pain.
+Your physiotherapist or GP will usually diagnose lower back pain from your symptoms and by examining you.
+They’ll want to rule out any underlying problem that could be causing your pain.

-Your physiotherapist or GP will ask you lots of questions about your back pain.
+Your physiotherapist or GP will ask you lots of questions about your lower back pain.
 These may include when it started, how bad it is and if there’s anything that makes it better or worse.
-They may press against your back to see if there’s any tenderness and check for any deformities.
-They might ask you to move around too, to see if you have problems bending or extending your back.
+They may press against your back to see if there’s any tenderness, and check to see how it looks.
+They might ask you to move around too, to see if you have any problems when you bend or extend your back.

-Usually, further tests won’t help.
-But if your symptoms indicate an underlying problem, your GP may recommend tests including:
+Further tests won’t usually help.
+But if your symptoms indicate an underlying problem, your GP may recommend tests, which may include:

 They may also refer you to a specialist for further investigations.